singler package¶

 test_data (

-Any) –A matrix-like object where each row is a feature and each column is a test sample (usually a single cell), containing expression values.
+Any) –A matrix-like object where each row is a feature and each column is a test sample (usually a cell), containing expression values.
 Normalized and/or transformed expression values are also acceptable as only the ranking is used within this function.

 Alternatively, a